Dragan Stevanović

-Career
+Dragan Stevanović (Serbian Cyrillic: Драган Стевановић; born 16 August 1971) is a Serbian football manager and former forward.
+During his playing career he represented Rad, Red Star Belgrade—winning the domestic league and cup double in the 1999–2000 season—and had spells abroad with German clubs VfL Wolfsburg and FC St. Pauli, as well as Greek side Apollon Smyrnis.

+Since retiring, he has managed numerous Serbian clubs, including Omladinac Novi Banovci and Rad in the Serbian SuperLiga, and is currently head coach of Ravna Gora.

+Playing career

 Stevanović played for Rad in the First League of FR Yugoslavia, before moving abroad to German club VfL Wolfsburg in 1997.
 He also played for FC St. Pauli, before returning to Rad in 1999.
 Subsequently, Stevanović moved to Red Star Belgrade, helping them win the championship in 2000.

+Managerial career

 After hanging up his boots, Stevanović served as manager of several clubs in his homeland, including Rakovica and Omladinac Novi Banovci.
 He was also manager of Rad during the 2018–19 Serbian SuperLiga.